 How to Make Sure Your Site Doesn’t Appear in Search Results?

 If your WordPress hosting provider offers cPanel access to manage your hosting account, then you can protect your entire site using cPanel.
-Simply login to cPanel dashboard and then click on password protect directories.
+All you have to do is log in to your cPanel dashboard and then click on ‘Password Protect Directories’ icon under the ‘Security’ section.